Board of Directors

 Ann Jorgensen is a lawyer with broad experience in community law and policy.
 She is currently a Senior Research and Policy Officer at the Victorian Law Reform Commission.
 Prior to this she was the Principal Solicitor of the Mental Health Legal Centre.
 Ann is a graduate of the Australian Institute of Company Directors and has sat on the boards of a number of public sector and community organisations.
 She is currently a member of the Victorian Clinical Council on Obstetric and Paediatric Mortality and Morbidity (CCOPMM).

-Gaela Kilgour is a physiotherapist and physical educator from New Zealand.
+Dr Gaela Kilgour is a physiotherapist and physical educator from New Zealand.
 She has many years of clinical experience in all areas of childhood disability, across all ages and settings.
-She is about to submit her PhD in physical activity and participation in children with cerebral palsy.
+She has completed her PhD in physical activity and participation in children with cerebral palsy.
 She has a strong interest in health promotion, physical activity, and well-being.
 As a member of the Professional Development Committee, she is focused on educational opportunities, knowledge translation and has a special interest in equity in health care.
 She is leading the AusACPDM group addressing engagement with Pasifika peoples.

 Amy Hogan is the Researcher and Member Support Advisor at the Cerebral Palsy Society of New Zealand.
 Amy’s role is to make information and resources accessible to members by writing about key ideas and topics in everyday language.
 Amy is also working on her Masters Thesis (Psychology) examining the language of experiment treatment claims.
 Amy works with researchers from places like CP Stem Reference and Australasian Pain Science Group, to keep up to date with international experiences.
 The work bridges the gap between the paediatric system, adolescence and adulthood with an emphasis on everyday experiences.
 This is knowledge that was lacking when Amy was growing up with CP.
 Despite many advances in our understanding of CP across the lifespan, it is still a major developing area, using research and information to assist individuals and families to understand the complexities of CP better.
 Amy’s primary goal is to be informative but interesting with a particular emphasis on understanding the spectrum of Cerebral Palsy at all ages and stages.